dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 #### Interoperability and Data Exchange

-As a robust platform for interoperability with a well-documented REST-based API, the DHIS2 system facilitates upward reporting from DHIS2 to global databases such as EMPRES-i or WOAH’s WAHIS system; alternatively, DHIS2 can be used simply to receive and store animal health surveillance data as a repository from other existing data collection tools.
+As a robust platform for interoperability with a well-documented REST-based API, the DHIS2 system facilitates upward reporting from DHIS2 to global databases; alternatively, DHIS2 can be used simply to receive and store animal health surveillance data as a repository from other existing data collection tools.
 This capability allows DHIS2 to bring data together from animal and public health sectors (and beyond!) to enhance prevention and early detection of zoonotic spillovers and diseases.

 ## Tracker